microsoft/bedrock/cluster/environments/azure-multiple-clusters/README.md

 This section describes how to deploy multiple AKS clusters by copying terraform scripts in this directory to a new directory.

+There are two methods to deploying the clusters.
+One method requires that the service principal you are using to deploy a cluster has `Owner` level permissions on the Azure subscription being used.
+The second method does not require the same level of permissions.

 This environment creates:

 1. Deploys three AKS clusters in three different configurable Azure regions.
 2. Creates three static public IP's to use in kubernetes loadbalancer service.

+And, depending on how one is deploying the clusters, the environment may also create:

 3. Creates a Azure Role Assignment for each AKS cluster Service Principal with `Network Contributor` role on each Public IP resource.

-    _The service principal used by the AKS cluster must have delegated permissions to the other resource group to modify network resources when kubernetes loadbalancer service is deployed.
+    _If one deploys clusters using the `Owner` level permissions, the Azure Role Assignment will be created.
+To do this, the service principal used by the AKS cluster must have delegated permissions to the other resource group to modify network resources when kubernetes loadbalancer service is deployed.
 More information is available [here](https://docs.microsoft.com/en-us/azure/aks/static-ip#use-a-static-ip-address-outside-of-the-node-resource-group)._

-3. Deploys Azure Traffic Manager profile with three different endpoint connecting to public IPs to route traffic based on a configured routing method.
+4. Deploys Azure Traffic Manager profile with three different endpoint connecting to public IPs to route traffic based on a configured routing method.

+When clusters are deployed *without* `Owner` level permissions, the public IP addresses will be created within the node resource group where the AKS cluster resources are created.

 ## Prerequisites
 Please [install required tools](/cluster/Azure/readme.md/#install-required-tools) as well as [setup GitOps repo for Flux](/cluster/Azure/readme.md/#set-up-gitops-repository-for-flux) before continuing to the next section if you have not already.